toncho11/IBM_5160_Motherboard_Logic_Analyzer/README.md

 This repository provides readings from several ICs from an IBM 5160 motherboard.
-The information here is to be useed for diagnostics.
+The information here is to be used for diagnostics.
 It allows you to compare to a working 5160 motherboard and hopefully narrow down the IC that is causing your problem.
 This repository also contains images and links from http://minuszerodegrees.net.
 These were stored here for quick reference and backup.

 The data has been recorded with an AZ-Delivery Logic Analyzer.
-It is a cheap cloning of the Saleae Logic Analyser.
+It is a [cheap cloning](https://chinese-electronics-products-tested.blogspot.com/p/24m-8ch-logical-analyser-tested.html) of the Saleae Logic Analyser.
 How it works:

 - youn need to have an 8/16 bit clonning of Saleae
 - you need to download the Logic 2 software from Saleae